Lower bounds on non-random fluctuations in planar first passage percolation: Introduction

 \section{Introduction}

 First passage percolation, as initially introduced by Hammersley and Welsh \cite{hamwelsh}, is a simple model about a random metric on a graph: Consider the integer lattice $\Z^d$ and identically and independently put weights on the edges of the lattice according to some probability measure $\nu$ supported on $[0,\infty)$.
 The \emph{passage time} $T(p)$ of a path $p$ is defined as the sum of the weights of all edges of $p$.
 The passage time $T(x,y)$ between two vertices is the infimum of $T(p)$ taken over all paths connecting $x$ and $y$.
-By subadditivity of the passage times, $T(0,xn)/n$ converges almost surely to a deterministic time constant $\mu(x)$, which depends on $\nu$.
-Moreover, under some mild assumptions on $\nu$ (which imply that $\E{}{T(x,y)}<\infty$), the rescaled, random balls $\{x \in \Z^d: \, T(0,x)\le t\}/t$ converge to a deterministic, convex, non-empty limit shape \cite{coxdurrett}.
+Under some mild assumptions on $\nu$ (which imply that $\E{}{T(x,y)}<\infty$), subadditivity of passage times yields that $T(0,xn)/n$ converges almost surely to a deterministic time constant $\mu(x)$, which depends on $\nu$.
+Moreover, the rescaled, random balls $\{x \in \Z^d: \, T(0,x)\le t\}/t$ converge to a deterministic, convex, non-empty limit shape \cite{coxdurrett}.

 Major questions concern the nature of the limit shape, the behavior of geodesics and the fluctuations of the passage times.
 We will focus on the latter and the planar $d=2$ case.
 The fluctuations are usually treated in a separate random and non-random part, respectively: